Post-COVID Trends in Customer Service

 How this is being done:

-• Outsourcing and distributed customer service.
+Outsourcing and distributed customer service.
 Fundamentally, “on-demand” means outsourcing.
-However, this trend also has to do with the types of service agreements that customer service outsourcing partners have on offer.
+However, this current trend in customer service also has to do with the SLAs that outsourcing partners have on offer.
 Distributed customer service creates flexibility that allows customer service providers to deliver true on-demand flexibility within SoWs.

 Trend 4: Augmenting agents — not replacing them

-Phone calls, live chat and email are all dominant choices for customers, and have to form the backbone of your customer service capabilities.
-But these preferences will change with customer need and the age and tech knowledge of each customer segment.
+Phone calls, live chat and email are all primary choices for customers and have to form the backbone of your customer service capabilities.
+But these preferences will change with customer needs and the demographic of each customer segment.
 For example, the growth of conferencing services such as Zoom during the pandemic will leave us with a much larger number of customers open to a customer service video chat.

 Why this is important to customers:

-• Technology alone can be a barrier.
-For example, 98% of customers find interactive voice response (IVR) systems so frustrating that they try to skip them.
+Technology alone can be a barrier.
+For example, 98% of customers find interactive voice response (IVR) systems so frustrating that they try to skip them.7

 How this is being done: